MarkLee7925/Optical-Interconnection-Network/README.md

 # Optical-Interconnection-Network

-The aim of this project is to analyze the Channel Utilization of an Optical Interconnection Network.
+The aim of this project was to analyze the Channel Utilization of an Optical Interconnection Network.
 Based on the research conducted by M.F.
 Akay, Ç.İ.
 Aci and F. Abut (see References), multiple metrics were used to determine the performance of a 2-dimensional Simultaneous Optical Multiprocessor Exchange Bus (2D SOME-Bus) implementation of a multiprocessor architecture.

 ## Datasets:

-The .csv file used in this project contains 640 samples, each indicating a performance measurement (feature).
+The .csv file used in this project contained 640 samples, each indicating a performance measurement (feature).
 Additional information about each feature can be found in the optical_data_features.txt file.
 Both files are located in the data folder.

-Although the original dataset contains 640 samples, 10 of them were outliers which indicated the Channel Utilization was over 100%.
+Although the original dataset contained 640 samples, 10 of them were outliers which indicated the Channel Utilization was over 100%.
 To ensure more consistent results, these samples were removed for prediction.

 ## Models: